edwinork/coronavirus-sms-updates/README.md

 # Comma-delimited (no spaces in between) list of states which should appear in the SMS notification.
 STATES_LIST=West Virginia,Arizona,California

+# Time interval in hours at which SMS updates will be sent out while the app is running.
+If property
+# is not provided, app will send notification only once.
+UPDATE_INTERVAL_IN_HOURS=1
 ```

 ### Building and Running